Using the JAWS Screen Reader To Test Web Accessibility

 - Remember that visual content won’t always sync up with JAWS’ audio output.
 For example, JAWS may read content on a web page that isn’t visible without scrolling down the page.

-Once again, your goal is not to test your website’s accessibility, but rather to increase your understanding of how screen reader users experience your site.
-With that in mind, ask yourself questions while browsing:
+Once again, the goal of JAWS accessibility testing is not to test your website’s accessibility but rather to increase your understanding of how screen reader users experience your site.

-If you’ve never used a screen reader before, you’ll probably feel frustrated when using JAWS (or any other assistive technology).
+If you’ve never used a screen reader, you’ll probably feel frustrated when using JAWS (or any other assistive technology).
 That’s okay — stick with it.
-As you learn the keyboard commands, you’ll gain perspective about the experiences of real-life users with disabilities.
+As you learn keyboard commands, you’ll gain perspective about the experiences of real-life users with disabilities.

 Is JAWS Testing Enough for Digital Accessibility Compliance?